ClassiCube/ClassiCube-Plugins/README.md

 ## .obj exporter

-Lets you to export the world to an .obj file, which can be imported into Blender
+Lets you export the world to an .obj file, which can be imported into Blender

 ### [Download](/ObjExporter)